Economics

 Back to top

-The average UK household spent the highest proportion of their total expenditure on housing, fuel and power (£87.70) and transport (£74.40).
+The average UK household spent the highest proportion of their total expenditure per week on housing, fuel and power (£105.70) and transport (£79.20).

 Different households have different transport requirements, with some relying on public transport and others more on cars.
 Not all households buy a vehicle in any given year, but it is a major expense for those that do.
 The transport expenditure figures are presented averaged across all households, whether they spent on a particular item or not.

-On average £12.80 per week was spent by households on other transport services, such as car leasing, rail fares and air fares.
-Spending on car leasing (£6.20 per week) was the highest.
+On average £18.10 per week was spent by households on other transport services, such as car leasing, rail fares and air fares.
+Spending on international air fares was highest at £6.50 per week followed by £5.30 spent per week on car leasing.

 Back to top

-A26) The data chart that can be viewed here plots over a rolling ten year period the percentage change in the cost of motoring and the cost of rail and bus fares.
-The RPI cost of living index is also plotted over the same period.
+A25) The data chart that can be viewed here uses data from the Office of National Statistics to plot, over a rolling ten year period, the percentage change in the cost of motoring and the cost of rail and bus fares.
+Also plotted are the cost of living (RPI) and average wages.

 Back to top